 3. Choose a for your blog index page.

-4. Specify how Sort posts By on the blog homepage.
+4. Specify how to Sort posts By on the blog homepage.

 5. Fill out the Meta Title, Keywords and Description.